The Sport and Christianity Group

 Dr. Shirl Hoffman is Professor Emeritus of Kinesiology at University of North Carolina Greensboro.
 His interest in reconciling the ethical parameters of sport and faith spans several decades.
 His commentary appears in a number of scholarly and denominational journals, including Christianity of (Sport and Religion, 1992) and author of Good Game: Christianity and the Culture of Sport (2010).
 He has appeared on national radio and telecasts including NPR, CBC, ESPN,CBS, Fox News, and Channel 4 in Britain.
 He also has been a frequent guest on a number of religious radio and television broadcasts.
 He is editor of Kinesiology Today, an information and news source about exercise, sport, and physical activity sponsored by the American Kinesiology Association

-Dr. Landon T. Huffman is an Assistant Professor of Sport Studies at Guilford College in Greensboro, NC.
+Dr. Landon T. Huffman is an Associate Professor of Sport & Fitness Leadership at Johnson University in Knoxville, TN.
 He earned his Ph.D. in Sport Management from The University of Tennessee- Knoxville.
 Landon graduated with both his bachelors and masters degrees in Sport Administration and a minor in coaching education from the University of North Carolina.
 His experiences in sport management include intercollegiate football operations, sport marketing, event operations, compliance, academic advising, and student-athlete development.
-Landon’s research interests include examining the role of faith and spirituality, including sport chaplaincy service provision, in the holistic care model for college athletes.
-Twitter:@Landon_Huffman
+His research interests include examining the intersection of sport, religion, and spirituality, specifically as it pertains to the role of spirituality and faith in the holistic care model for intercollegiate athletes and coaches.
+Landon is an active member of the Christian Society for Kinesiology, Leisure, and Sport Studies (CSKLS).
+Additionally, he serves as an Affiliate Scholar with the Center for the Study of Sport and Religion at the University of Tennessee as well as an editorial review board member of the Journal of Issues in Intercollegiate Athletics.
+To date, his work has been published in 13 peer-reviewed articles as well as three book chapters, and he has presented more than 30 presentations at national academic conferences.

 Dr. Tony Ladd is the Director of Athletics and a faculty member at Trinity International University in Deerfield, Illinois, USA.
 He has served similar roles for over 40 years at Wheaton College, the University of North Carolina at Greensboro and Malone University.
 He is recognized for his mentoring work as a coach of coaches and the development of successful programs for intercollegiate athletics.
 Ladd is co-author with James A. Mathisen.
 Muscular Christianity: Evangelical Protestants and the Development of American Sport (Baker Books, 1999).
 His research and writing focuses on the institutionalization of sport in culture, especially through religious and educational institutions.
 He received his Ph.D. from The Ohio State University.